 Directions: Enter “Gan Garoo Zoo“ into Waze.
 There is a free parking lot close to the entrance.

-Admission: Hours during the winter are Sunday to Thursday: 9:00 am-3.00 or 4:00 pm, on Fridays and holiday eves: 9:00 am-3:00 pm, and on Saturdays and holidays: 9:00 am-5:00 pm.
-From July to August on Sundays-Thursdays and Saturdays: 9:00 am-8.00 pm, and on Friday and holiday eves 9.00 am-3.00 pm.
-But check on these times on their website during the appropriate season as the information is unclear.
-Admission is 59 nis for adults and children over 2 years and 47 nis for seniors.
-Their brochure is in Hebrew, but all one needs is the map.
-Their phone number is 04-6488060.
+Admission: Hours from July to August on Sunday to Thursday and Saturday: 9:00 am to 8.00 pm, and on Friday and holiday eves 9.00 am to 3.00 pm.
+During the winter hours are Sunday to Thursday: 9:00 am to 3.00 or 4:00 pm, on Friday and holiday eves: 9:00 am to 3:00 pm, and on Saturday and holidays: 9:00 am to 5:00 pm.
+But check on these times on their website during the appropriate season as the information is not totally clear.
+Admission is 59 nis for adults and children over 2 years, and 47 nis for seniors.
+Their brochure is in Hebrew, but all that is needed is the map.
+Their phone number is 04-648 8060.
 This is their website.

 A gift shop sells hot and cold drinks and snacks.
 There are, of course, WC’s.
 The facility tries its best to keep people comfortable in hot weather, and there are mist sprays on the paths.
 There is a fridge by the park entrance to keep your packed lunch cool.
 There is a recommendation to come after 5.00 pm during the summer as the weather is then cooler and the animals are more active.

-It is recommended to walk around the park counter-clockwise.
+It is recommended to walk around the park in a counter-clockwise direction.
 There is much to keep children occupied.
-This includes a maze (you are unlikely to get lost) with realistic dinosaurs many of which move if you press the nearby button, a petting farm, and of course feeding the kangaroos.
-At the entrance they give you change in 1 nis pieces, so you have money to pay for the kangaroo feed at one shekel a handful.
+This includes a maze (you are unlikely to get lost) with realistic dinosaurs, many of which move if you press the nearby button, a petting farm, and of course feeding the kangaroos.
+At the entrance you are given change in 1 nis coins so you have money to pay for the kangaroo feed at one shekel a handful.
 Guides are continuously present in the kangaroo compound.